 The Court accepted that privilege can extend to accountants when they act strictly as agents assisting a client in obtaining legal advice.
 But the communications in question showed accountants and a second law firm providing their own advice, not simply relaying facts for counsel.
 The Court reviewed the subject documents and saw independent advice.
 On that basis, the Court ordered disclosure.

-Coopers Park demonstrates why privilege failures matter: not in theory, but in their consequences.
+Coopers Park shows why privilege failures matter: not in theory, but in consequence.

-When legal and accounting roles blur, CRA gains access to documents that were assumed to be protected — strategy notes, advice, and analysis that can weaken a taxpayer’s position.
-When disclosure is ordered, that information reshapes the dispute, influences the outcome, and may even raise questions inside the business or at the board level.
+When legal and accounting roles blur, CRA gains access to strategy notes, advice, and analysis once thought protected.
+Ordered disclosure reshapes the dispute, alters outcomes, and may spark boardroom questions.

-The risk to taxpayers is most acute in accountant-led dispute teams within firms that are not law firms, and in dual-function institutions where legal and accounting functions sit under one roof.
-In these settings, the privilege gap often remains unspoken or invisible until CRA compels disclosure.
-By then, the consequences to the taxpayer's position and the outcome are irreversible.
+The danger runs highest in accountant-led teams outside law firms, and in institutions where legal and accounting functions sit under one roof.
+In these settings, privilege risks remain invisible until the CRA compels disclosure, and by then, the taxpayer’s position has already weakened.

 Case reference: Coopers Park Real Estate Development Corporation v.
 The King, 2024 TCC 122